Rahul N. Khurana, MD

 Dr. Khurana grew up in the Bay Area and earned a Bachelor of Science degree and a Master of Science degree at Stanford University where he graduated with Honors, with Distinction and Phi Beta Kappa.
 He then attended the Duke University School of Medicine where he won the Humanism in Medicine award.
 Dr. Khurana completed his Ophthalmology Residency and Fellowship in Uveitis and Intraocular Inflammation at the prestigious Doheny Eye Institute at the University of Southern California (USC).
 He then finished a Fellowship in Vitreoretinal Disease at the premier Wilmer Eye Institute at the Johns Hopkins Medical Center.
 He won the exclusive Heed Ophthalmic Foundation and Ron G. Michels Fellowship Awards, given to the top fellows in the country.

 Dr. Khurana is heavily involved with the American Academy of Ophthalmology and the American Society of Retinal Specialists where he serves on many committees.
 He currently serves as the Editor-in-Chief of the Ophthalmic News and Education (ONE) Network, which serves more than 100,000 eye physicians and surgeons around the world.
-He was given the American Academy of Ophthalmology Achievement Award and the American Society of Retina Specialists Honor and SENIOR Award for his work with those organizations.
+He was given the American Academy of Ophthalmology Achievement and SENIOR Achievement Award and the American Society of Retina Specialists Honor and SENIOR Award for his work with those organizations.
 Dr. Khurana was recognized by the American Medical Association as one of the top 51 emerging national leaders expected to make a strong impact on the future of medicine.

 Outside of medicine, Dr. Khurana is an avid sports fan, passionately cheering for the Stanford Cardinal and the San Francisco 49ers.
 He especially enjoys spending time with his wife and three children.